USA: Arizona: Mesa and East Valley communities

-Grants of up to $5,000 to Arizona nonprofit organizations for community arts projects taking place in a local arts center for the benefit of residents in eligible locations.
-Interested applicants must contact staff prior to submitting an application.
+Grants of up to $5,000 to Arizona nonprofit organizations for community arts projects that benefit residents in eligible locations.
+Interested applicants must contact program staff prior to submitting an application.
 Funding is intended to encourage organizations to host arts events, projects, and activities by offering reduced licensing rates at an arts center in the downtown area.
 Funded activities must serve the communities of Mesa and East Valley.

-As part of a larger initiative to further activate the urban center of Mesa, to increase the growing number and variety of offerings at the Mesa Arts Center (MAC) in downtown Mesa, and to continue to build an environment of creativity and discovery in the downtown district, the City of Mesa Department of Arts and Culture Creative Economy Fund in-kind grant program is being continued for a tenth year.
+As part of a larger initiative to further activate the urban center of Mesa, to increase the growing number and variety of offerings at the Mesa Arts Center (MAC) in downtown Mesa, and to continue to build an environment of creativity and discovery in the downtown district, the Creative Economy Fund in-kind grant program is being continued.
 The intent of this program is:

 Creative Economy Fund